 Build the Solution

 The solution requires building locally prior to deploying to Azure.
-The process of building the solution in order to deploy does not require that the user run it locally.
+The process of building the solution to deploy does not require that the user run it locally.
 As a result, the default base installation of Visual Studio 2019 Community Edition has the required prerequisites to complete this task.

 To build the solution, right click on the solution and select ‘Build Solution.’